21 Life-Changing Hacks for Using Your Leftover Coffee

 Bring on an extra deep aroma and taste by adding in a strong coffee blend to your one pot stews.
 It surprisingly adds a sweetness to the stew that helps balance all of the flavor going on.
 Bonus: One pot meals are an easy clean up and there are lots of great recipes like these One-Pot Dinner Recipes for Weight Loss.

 Just when you thought butter couldn't have any more flavor, try infusing it with the taste of coffee!
 Make it homemade by simply mixing heavy cream and coarsely ground coffee and refrigerating overnight.
 Then, in a food processor, add the mixture with a touch of salt to churn it until it turns to buttermilk.
-Drain the remaining liquid and viola!
+Drain the remaining liquid and voila!
 You have a butter that's popping with your favorite morning flavors.
 Coffee and butter combined have been shown to fight off cravings, burn belly fat, and stabilize blood sugar; but we suggest keeping this addition to a minimum since butter is still packing a lot of calories and fat.
 Speaking of not-so-healthy options, check out these 20 Coffee Drinks with More Sugar Than a Can of Coke.